lastingParadox/ff-site/archive-to-markdown/md/ff2/20-rough-resurrection.md

 > Uh...

-_Iris shows the group her inner arms, where her veins are glowing._
+_Iris shows the group her inner arms._

 **Bagelwrecker** _(23-Sep-18 04:49 PM)_

-t!8ball Does Seth convince the stock salesman to give him all his money (which is 700,000,000 Ducketts) thus causing Dread to appear within Garrick's butthole and take away all of the crew's well-earned Ducketts?
+t!8ball Does Seth convince the stock salesman to give him all his money which is 700,000,000 Ducketts thus causing Dread to appear within Garrick's butthole and take away all of the crew's well-earned Ducketts?

 **Tatsumaki** _(23-Sep-18 04:49 PM)_